Adaptation System: Long-term change across time.

 This module draws from fields that are often studied separately.
 The Human OS does not replace those fields.
 It gives them a shared operating context.

-The Adaptation System connects allostasis, stress exposure, variability, flexibility, and long-term resilience.
-In the Human OS, adaptation is not toughness.
-It is the capacity to meet change without losing coherence.
+The Adaptation System connects allostasis, stress exposure, learning consolidation, and long-term resilience.
+In the Human OS, adaptation is not toughness or speed.
+It is the capacity to integrate experience over time and emerge with greater coherence—biological before cognitive, slow by design, and impossible without recovery.

 Flexibility helps explain adaptive response under changing internal and external conditions.